bytebeats/BankCardEditor/README.md

 # CardNumFormatEditText
-Splitted a band card numer or credit card numbers by whitespace/pound/hyphen every 4 digitals
+Splitted a band card numer or a credit card number by whitespace/pound/hyphen every 4 digitals

 Credits
 -------